HarryDave14/Blank-Windows-Application/README.md

 # Windows-Application
 A simple blank window.
-Created using C++ and the Win32API (Window.h)
+Created using C++ and the Win32API (Window.h).